entice/entice/topic_skill.md

 ```
 skillbar:ok
-- skillbar        // your current skillbar (slot to skill-id association)
+- skillbar        // your current skillbar as list of skill-ids
 ```

 Failure: